VojtaStavik/VojtaStavik.com-Articles/_posts/2019-04-21-fastlane-travis-testflight.md

   - bundle update

 script:
-  # Exit immediately if a any of the commands fails
+  # Exit immediately if one of the commands fails
   - set -e

   # Run tests